Mike Toglia Preview, Player Props: Rockies vs. Rays

 Mike Toglia At The Plate

-- Toglia is batting .171 with four doubles, two home runs and 10 walks.
+- Toglia is batting .174 with four doubles, three home runs and 10 walks.

-- In 35 games played this season, he has homered in two of them.
+- In 8.3% of his games this season, he has hit a long ball, and 2.3% of his trips to the plate.

-- Toglia has driven in a run in eight games this season (22.9%), but has had no multiple-RBI games.
+- Toglia has driven in a run in nine games this season (25.0%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.